 Feeding is very important at this stage and breast milk is best.
 If you cannot be with your baby all the time, try expressing breastmilk for the nurses to give while you are away.

 It is very important for you to touch, cuddle and talk to your baby.
-Even babies in incubators can be touched - just remember to wash and dry your hands thoroughly first.
+Even babies in incubators can be touched, just remember to wash and dry your hand thoroughly first.